keras-team/autokeras/.github/CONTRIBUTING.md

 # Contributing Guide

 Contributions are welcome, and greatly appreciated!
+This page is only a guide of the best practices of contributing code to AutoKeras.
+The best way to contribute is to join our community by reading [this](https://autokeras.com/#contributing-code).
+We will get you started right away.

 Follow the tag of [good first issue](https://github.com/keras-team/autokeras/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for the issues for beginner.

-If you don't know where to start, please join our community on [Slack](https://autokeras.com/#community) and ask us.
-We will help you get started!

 ## Pull Request Guide